-Bridges architecture is a rather interesting subject especially since Montreal is a city and an island surrounded by three rivers and quite a lot of bridges.
+Bridges architectures is a rather interesting subject especially since Montreal is a city and an island surrounded by three rivers and a rather large number of bridges.

 Three rivers, the Saint-Lawrence River, the Ottawa River and the Rivière-des-Prairies Rivers plus, the Archipel Archipelago home to as much as twelve different islands.

-Commuters who work in the City of Montreal and who are familiar with rush hours but probably not as much with the bridge architecture many of them cross at least twice a day sometimes more.
+Commuters who work in the City of Montreal and who are familiar with rush hours but who are probably not as familiar with the bridge architecture many of them cross at least twice a day sometimes more.

 Civil engineers specialized in transportation engineering look after planning, design, construction, operation and maintenance of various transportation facilities such as bridges, tunnels and freeway interchanges.
-Montreal bridges architecture that come in six basic forms called arch, beam or stringer, cable-stay, cantilever, suspension and truss.
+A Montreal bridges architecture that comes in six basic forms called arch, beam or stringer, cable-stay, cantilever, suspension and truss.

 Beam or stringer bridges with bridge spans supported by a pier at each end, truss bridges with a load-bearing superstructure and cantilever bridges with cantilevers structures that project horizontally into space.